lunar/payments-plugin-zen-cart/README.md

  1. Capture
  * In Instant mode, the orders are captured automatically
  * In delayed mode you can capture an order using the in order transaction table actions.
-In that table you will see Capture when this is available
+In that table you will see `Capture` when this is available
  2. Refund
    * To refund an order you can use the in order transaction table actions, this is only available for orders that have been captured.
-Click the button and follow the instructions
+Click the `Refund` button and follow the instructions
  3. Void
    * To void an order you can use the in order transaction table actions.
-You can only do this if the order is not captured, if you have captured already use the refund.
+You can only do this if the order is not captured; if you have captured already use the refund.

 ## Available features